SusRedDev/website-creator/README.md

 - 🆕 I like new ways to make things easier
 - 💻 HTML, CSS (Native & Bootstrap), SQL, JS, PHP, PYTHON
 - 🌱 + Currently Learning React Js and Material UI to stay UP-TO-DATE
-- 🔍 Looking to create a platform that turns creating website into a fun and quick process while using the latest technology
+- 🔍 Looking to create a platform that turns creating website into a fun and quick \n process while using the latest technology